jodydwia/github-searcher/README.md

-Please insert your github token to TOKEN variable in apiGithub.js first.
+Please insert your GitHub token to the TOKEN variable in src/services/apiGithub.js first.

 How to run : "npm run dev" or "vite"